AlexProgrammerDE/balena-minecraft-server/README.md

 ![Balena Server Logo](images/logo.png)

-# A Minecraft server for the Raspberry Pi 4
+# Minecraft Server
-**Starter project enabling you a Minecraft Server using just a Raspberry Pi.**
+**Starter project enabling you a Minecraft Server using just a Raspberry Pi 4 or Jetson Nano.**

-This project has been tested on a Raspberry Pi 4 B 4GB.
-I do not recommend using a Raspberry Pi 3 or deeper.
+This project has been tested on a Raspberry Pi 4 B 4GB & Nvidia Jetson Nano.
+I do not recommend using a Raspberry Pi 3 or older.
 They have not enough RAM and power to calculate all the things. :boom:

 ## Why balenaMinecraftServer?